 …Or by bike

 Alternatively, splash out on an afternoon of quality ‘me’ time in a luxurious spa.
 In a secluded corner of the Scottish Borders, relax in the glamorous surroundings of Stobo Castle, where you can enjoy an Indian head massage, a nourishing sea mud therapy wrap and many other treatments.
+Or diminish all negative digital energy at The Gleneagles Hotel, in Perthshire, where there is both a luxury spa and a two Michelin-starred restaurant for you to reward yourself with during your digital detox.

 Berry nice indeed